 One research paper introduces Filemark [Bryant et al. 2002], which is a modified version of Postmark 1.5.
-It differs in five respects.
-First, it adds multi-threading so that it can produce a heavier and more realistic workload.
-Second, it uses gettimeofday instead of time so that timing is more accurate.
+It differs from its predecessor in five respects.
+First, it adds multithreading so that it can produce a heavier and more realistic workload.
+Second, it uses gettimeofday instead of time, so that timing is more accurate.
 Third, it uses the same set of files for multiple transaction phases.
-This makes the runtime faster, but performs fewer writes, and extra care must be taken to ensure that data is not cached if this is not desired.
-Fourth, it allows the read-write and create-delete ratios to be specified to the nearest 1% instead of 10% as with Postmark.
-Fifth, it adds an option to not perform the delete phase, which the Filemark authors claim has a high variation and is almost meaningless.
+This makes the runtime faster, but culminates in fewer writes, and extra care must be taken to ensure that data is not cached if this is not desired.
+Fourth, it allows the read-write and create-delete ratios to be specified to the nearest 1%, instead of 10% as with Postmark.
+Fifth, it adds an option to omit performance of the delete phase, a phase which the Filemark authors claim as having a high variation and being almost meaningless.
 We suggest instead that if some operation has a high variation, it should be further investigated and explained rather than discarded.

 Postmark puts file systems under heavy stress when the configuration is large enough, and is a fairly good benchmark.
-It has good qualities such as a built in pseudo-random number generator, but also has some deficiencies.
-The important thing is to keep the positive and negative qualities in mind when running the benchmark and analyzing results.
-In sum, we suggest that Postmark be improved to have a scalable workload, more accurate timing, and allow for multi-threaded workloads.
+It has good qualities such as a built-in pseudorandom number generator, but also has some deficiencies.
+It is important to keep in mind its positive and negative qualities when running the benchmark and analyzing results.
+In sum, we suggest that Postmark be improved to have a scalable workload, more accurate timing, and to allow for multithreaded workloads.